yennanliu/movie_recommendation/README.md

 ## INTRO
-Build a light movie recommend system via user rating, movie data, and other meta data via CF, KNN, and DL models.
+Build various recommend systems via user rating, movie data, and other meta data via CF, KNN, and DL models.The main idea of this prove-of-concept project is "making data production" via ML/DL apart from analysis level.
 The output can be dump csv/DB, APIs or web APPs.
-Main idea of this prove-of-concept project is implementing ML to pratical question and making it production.

 > There will be 4 different ways building the different recommend systems.
   Current plan is : Build CF model via Pyspark, Popularity model via Numpy, KNN model via scikit-learn, and the RNN model via Tensforflow/Keras.